ietf-wg-aipref/drafts/draft-ietf-aipref-attach.md

 in content.

-The main challenge with embedding preferences is that a different method may be needed for each content type.
+The main challenge with embedding preferences is that a different method might be needed for each content type.
 That is,
-a different storage or serialization model of conveying the preferences may need to be defined for each format whether it represent audio, documents, images, video, or other types of content.
+a different storage or serialization model of conveying the preferences might need to be defined for each format whether it represent audio, documents, images, video, or other types of content.
 Furthermore,
 some content types,